mabbasiazad/portfolio/content/posts/diffusion_model/index.md

 +++
-title = 'Easy-to-Follow Math & Intuition for Diffusion Models' date = 2023-12-23
+title = 'Diffusion Models: Easy-to-Follow Math & Intuition' date = 2023-12-23
 author= ["Mehdi Azad"]
 summary = "Diffusion models are defined as a Markov chain of diffusion steps that slowly add random noise to data.
 Then, they learn to reverse the diffusion process to construct desired data samples from the noise.
 I have tried to process the math underlying these models in a concise and organized manner."